 “This is not the time,” Vecchiola said.

 “Your comments are close to intimidating the moderator,” said Democratic Registrar Mary Hegarty.

 “If there is any more interference I’m going to have to ask you to leave or stand outside the door.
 It’s not fair to the poll workers,” she said.

 A few minutes later a Greenwich Police officer arrived.

 At the end of the afternoon, Mr. DeCaro said the recount would not be complete by the end of the day and would resume on Friday, Nov 5.

 There was disagreement about whether Jackie Homan was allowed to photograph a ballot in question, and Ms Homan went down the hall to ask Registrar Fred DeCaro if she could photograph a ballot in dispute.
-She returned with a note saying from DeCaro, indeed it was alright to take the above photo.
+She returned with a note from DeCaro saying, indeed it was alright to take the above photo.
 The instructions state that for Board of Education, “Four to Be Elected, Not More than Two from one Party.”
 People vote for up to four candidates – any four; party is irrelevant.
 Only two from each party can be elected.
 A vote for all three Republicans on the ballot is valid.)
 The voter filled in Galletta’s oval but also wrote Kara Philbin’s name in Galletta’s box.

 After the recount stopped for the day, Mr. DeCaro explained in an email the decision about the one ballot that caused tempers to rise.